-An outstanding role model for people who are facing adversity or who have a disability.
-Gina founded a non for profit organisation called Adaptive Martial Arts which aims to get people with disabilities into Martial Arts and Exercise.
+An outstanding role model for people who are facing adversity or who have a disability, Gina founded the non-profit organisation Adaptive Martial Arts aiming to encourage people with disabilities to take up martial arts as a form of exercise.
 All of the work she does is voluntary and she still finds time to train and compete in Adaptive Strongwoman.

-Is a businesswoman and sports administrator, who champions inclusivity in sports.
+Rimla is a businessperson and sports administrator, who champions inclusivity in sports.
 Rimla chairs the Muslim Women’s Sports Foundation and in 2014, she became the first Muslim woman on the FA Council.
 In 2015 she was awarded an MBE for her contribution to equality and diversity in sport.

 Having won five world titles against the odds, Jane is one of the biggest names in Women’s Boxing.
 Having been credited with putting women’s boxing where it is today, she still fights to get women’s boxing recognised and has been honoured with an MBE for her services to the sport.